Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Group Lasso Selection and Estimation

 for some $\delta_\D > 0$ and $\delta_Y > 0$.
 With these choices, $\lambda_\D > 2 \maxj \| \En [(p_\t(x_i) - \dt) x_{i,j}^* ] \|_2$ and $\lambda_Y > 4 \maxj \| \Ent [u_i x_{i,j}^* ] \|_2$ with probability $1 - \mathcal{P}$ for a small (and shrinking) $\mathcal{P}$.
 In generic terms, $\lambda$ is of the form $\Lambda (1 + r_n)$, where $\Lambda$ is an upper bound on the true score and $r_n$ is a rate that depends on $n$ and $p$.\footnote{The slight differences in the two are as follows.
 The full sample has information on the logistic coefficients, so $n$ appears instead of $\underline{n}$.
 No error bound appears in $\lambda_\D$ because the errors are bounded by one.
 The multiple $4$ for $\lambda_Y$, instead of 2, can be traced to the quadratic loss.
 These forms are determined at heart by the maximal inequality of \citeasnoun{Lounici-etal2011_AoS}.} The specific rate chosen serves to balances the rate of convergence against the concentration effect: a smaller $r_n$ would increase the rate of convergence, but at the expensive of lowering the concentration probability $1 - \mathcal{P}$.
 In the Appendix we show that (for appropriate $\delta$ and $n$ or $\underline{n}$) the concentration probability is given by

 There are two practical methods to make these choices for feasible for implementation.
-When $\hat{p}_\t(x)$ and $\muthat(x)$ are used to estimate average treatment effects, the decreased sensitivity of the final estimate to the first stage, thanks to the doubly-robust estimator, in turn results in less sensitivity to the choice of penalty (through the sparsity).\footnote{To our knowledge, no formal results exist on ``optimal'' penalty parameter choices for inference in high-dimensional problems nor are any procedures free of user-specified choices.}
+When $\hat{p}_\t(x)$ and $\muthat(x)$ are used to estimate average treatment effects, the decreased sensitivity of the final estimate to the first stage, thanks to the doubly-robust estimator, in turn results in less sensitivity to the choice of penalty (through the sparsity).\footnote{To our knowledge, no formal results exist on ``optimal'' penalty parameter choices for inference in high-dimensional problems nor are any procedures free of user-specified choices.} The first option is an iterative procedure to estimate the unknown $\mathcal{X}$ and $\mathcal{U}$ in $\lambda_Y$ and $\lambda_\D$, as employed by \citeasnoun{BCCH2012_Ecma} (validity of this procedure may be established along the same lines as in that study).
+We use $\maxi \maxj |x_{i,j}^*|$ for $\mathcal{X}$ and estimate $\mathcal{U}$ by iteration: given an initial estimate $\muthat^{(0)}(x)$, set $\hat{\mathcal{U}}^{(k)} = \En[(y_i - \muthat^{(k-1)}(x_i))^4]^{1/4}$, where $\muthat^{(k)}(x_i)$, $k > 0$, is based on \Eqref{post grplasso}.
+In implementation we found 10 iterations more than sufficient, and based the initial estimate on ridge regression (with penalty chosen by cross validation).
+A second option is to select $\lambda_Y$ and $\lambda_\D$ directly by cross-validation.
+This has the appealing feature that the precise forms of \Eqref{lambda} need not be characterized and estimated.
+If interest lies in the underlying functions $p_\t(x)$ and $\mut(x)$, cross validation is appropriate as it minimizes a relevant loss function.
+Formal results establishing the validity of cross-validation are not available, but it performs well in practice.